 You can also use moong dal with husks (chilkewali moong dal) instead of husked yellow moong dal.

-5. Heat 2 tablespoons ghee in a 3 litre stovetop pressure cooker.
+5. Heat 2 tablespoons ghee in a 3 litre pressure cooker.
 You can use oil instead of ghee.
-Keep the heat to a low.
+Keep the flame to a low.

 7. Let the cumin seeds splutter.

-8. Then add 1 teaspoon of finely chopped ginger and 1 green chili, chopped.
+8. Then add 1 teaspoon of finely chopped ginger and 1 chopped green chili.

 9. Stir and fry for a few seconds till the raw aroma of ginger goes away.

 11. Mix the bajra well.
-Keep on stirring as the bajra sticks at the bottom of the cooker.
+Sauté and keep on stirring as the bajra has a tendency to stick to the bottom of the cooker.
 Keep the heat to a low.

-12. Then add ¼ teaspoon turmeric powder and 1 pinch asafoetida (hing).
-Stir and mix again.
+12. Next add ¼ teaspoon turmeric powder and 1 pinch asafoetida (hing).
+Mix again.

 14. Season with salt as per taste.

-16. When the pressure drops on its own, then only remove the lid of the cooker.
+16. When the pressure drops on its own, remove the lid of the cooker.

-18. Drain all the water from the moong dal and add the dal in the pressure cooker.
+18. Drain all the water from the soaked moong lentils and add to the half-cooked bajra in the pressure cooker.

 19. Add 2 cups water.